popphp/pop-form/README.md

     public function validate($value)
     {
         if (strlen($value) < 6) {
-            return 'The password value must be greater than or equal to 6';
+            return 'The username value must be greater than or equal to 6';
         }
     }
 }